S-1297

 Enforcement Authority

 Attorney general enforcement only.
-Civil penalties are to be sought exclusively by the attorney general.
-No private right of action is created — the statute expressly provides that nothing in the chapter shall be construed as creating a private right of action to enforce its provisions or to support a private right of action under any other law.
-The chapter does not create liability for the developer of an AI model for any violation by a conversational AI system made available to the public by a third-party operator.
+Civil penalties are to be sought by the attorney general.
+No private right of action — the statute expressly provides that nothing in the chapter shall be construed as creating a private right of action to enforce its provisions or to support a private right of action under any other law.
+The statute also expressly shields AI model developers from liability for violations committed by third-party operators.

 Penalties